mohesham88/vd/README.md

 - Export credentials to csv.

 ## Installation
-For Linux, MacOS you can download a binary release here.
+For Linux and MacOS, you can download a binary from the [here](https://github.com/ahmedhosssam/vd/releases/latest).

 ## Build from source: